-I installed Ubuntu Server on an older machine at the office recently.
-We only have WiFi access, no Ethernet, and the machine does not have a wireless chip.
-I got a D-Link WiFi USB adapter and plugged it in.
-Fine, but now, how do I tell Ubuntu to use the newly installed wireless adapter when you only have a CLI and no GUI?
+I installed Ubuntu Server on an older machine at the office.
+The office only has a WiFi network, no Ethernet, and the computer does not have a wireless chip built-in.
+I bought a D-Link WiFi USB adapter and plugged it in.
+Great, but how to tell Ubuntu to use the newly installed wireless adapter via the terminal, without a GUI?

-Let's first check if the machine detected the USB adapter.
-Run lsusb to list the USB devices the machine knows about:
+Check if the machine detected the USB adapter first.
+Run lsusb to list the USB devices the computer knows about:

 Now we need to find the USB device’s logical name, the name we can use to refer to it.
 Meet lshw.

 Look for a device with a logical name starting with a 'w' (for wireless) and take note of its name: ‘wlan0’.
 Notice the WiFi interface is currently disabled.

-We now we have a USB device and we know how to address it.
-Let’s try to manually connect to a wireless network, make sure it’s running first:
+We now have the USB device’s logical name and know how to address it.
+Let’s manually connect to a wireless network but make sure it’s turned on first:

-wlan0 as a generic device name here but you'll need to replace it with the logical name you found in the previous step.
+We use ‘wlan0’ as a generic device name here but remember to replace it with the logical name found in the previous step.

-There won’t be a lot to do without IP address so let's ask our router to give us one:
+There won’t be a lot to do without an IP address so ask the router for one:

-This is all fine… until you reboot and need to do the whole thing over again.
-Not optimal.
-It would be wise to store this somewhere so Ubuntu can reconnect to this network after a reboot.
-Let's use what we learned above and save that in a file.
-Open the
+This is all fine… until you reboot and do the whole thing over again.
+It would be wise to store this somewhere so Ubuntu knows how to enable the network connection after a reboot.
+Add the following configuration settings to the /etc/network/interfaces file.

 Still connected?
 Great, the internet awaits you.